- Products & Services

 And finally one that welcomes change and progress in the understanding of alcoholism, and is willing to accept diverse ways of treating it, instead of dogmatically promulgating and perpetuating a one-size-fits-all approach that is stuck in the past forever.

 "Phoenix in a Bottle" by Lilian and Murdoch MacDonald has been published by Melrose Books price 16.99.
 ISBN: 1905226144

 Eminent American psychologist and addiction expert Dr Stanton Peele PhD commented:

 "Phoenix in a Bottle is a modern version of The Days of Wine and Roses, and tells the true story of how two people who entered a period of desperate drinking stayed with one another in a close loving relationship, and emerged from their alcoholism able to drink responsibly again.

 "Both a wonderful love story and a challenge to conventional wisdom about how people can recover from drinking problems, Phoenix in a Bottle gives people hope, and helps them to confront their own demons - alcohol or otherwise."

-"Phoenix in a Bottle" is available from www.amazon.co.uk and other online bookstores, direct from the publishers at www.melrosebooks.com and in the USA from www.superbookdeals.com
+"Phoenix in a Bottle" is available from www.amazon.co.uk and other online bookstores, and direct from the publishers at www.internationalbiographicalcentre.com/mb/dotcom/detail.php?isbn=1905226144

 Fame Publicity Services offers worldwide news distribution combined with search engine optimisation.